mkornblum/de271-fa13/source/syllabus/index.markdown

    use of tags should make sense semantically.
 Use the \<img\> tag to include a screenshot of each page you mention.

-When you're done, zip everything into one file (your HTML page plus any image files you used) and submit it to me before the start of class on Tuesday.
-Make sure to name the zip file in a useful way - the department guidelines are ideal, but at a minimum, include your last name in the filename.
+When you're done, put everything into one directory (your HTML page plus any image files you used) and submit it to me using Dropbox before the start of class on Tuesday.

 2. Suggested reading: Chapter 10, "HTML Intro" in "Interact With Web Standards".
 Refer to subsequent chapters as needed.